 - Service to the Industry credit (up to 5 of the 8 could be from Service to the Industry):

-- 2.5 credits awarded for actively participating on an ICPI task group or ICPI committee/subcommittee related to contractor education
+- 2.5 hours awarded for actively participating on an ICPI task group or ICPI committee/subcommittee related to contractor education

-- 1 credit awarded for presenting a program or session that would qualify as ICPI contractor continuing education.
+- 1 hour awarded for presenting a program or session that would qualify as ICPI contractor continuing education.

 *After reviewing the above guidelines, if you are still unsure if a program will qualify for continuing education, contact ICPI.
 Take a look at the list of pre-approved programs from industry providers.
 So that ICPI can continue to grow this list, if you know of any hardscape-related programs that you think should be pre-approved for continuing education, please ask the provider to contact ICPI and submit the program for approval.

 FOR PROVIDERS ONLY: Click here for the application and guidelines.